 Chore jacket and flannel shirt

 The chore jacket is a reliable workwear-inspired piece for fall that really comes into its own when layered over a flannel shirt.
-Choose a heavy cotton-canvas chore jacket in brown, black or navy (Carhartt's are hard to beat) and pair it with a classic plaid flannel in a colour like red or green check.
+Choose a twill chore jacket in brown, black or navy (ASKET's are hard to beat) and pair it with a classic plaid flannel in a colour like red or green check.
 Blue jeans complete the outfit, adding texture and contrast, and for footwear, go for a solid pair of lace-up boots.
 It’s a reliable look for weekends spent outdoors and casual settings, offering warmth and style without trying too hard.

 Overshirt and hoodie

 For an easy go-to outfit that’ll see you through relaxed weekends and get you out and about on milder autumnal days, look no further.
 There’s a reason a lot of guys end up practically living in their overshirts – they’re versatile, comfortable and about as close as it gets to timeless.
 The same could be said of a classic pullover hoodie too, and when you combine the two, it’s a simple fall look that’s hard to top.
 Opt for jeans or straight-leg chinos on the bottom half, and finish it off with canvas sneakers or a pair of lugged deck shoes for added traction on slippy fallen leaves.
-For overshirts, take a look at Forét, Wax London and ASKET.
-And for a proper high-quality hoodie, check out Private White V.C.
+For overshirts, take a look at Wax London and ASKET.
+And for a proper high-quality hoodie, check out LESTRANGE.

 For more inspiration, why not check out our complete guide to fall fashion?